MrTheHunter/MrTheHunter/README.md

 - 🌱 I’m currently learning AVR programming to optimise my code

 <!---
-MrTheHunter/MrTheHunter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+MrTheHunter is a ✨ special ✨ repository because its `README.md` appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->